s5248/cppconvnet/README.md

 support for vgg-f model and so like and little modifications to support other model.

 ### In Planning:
-training process.
+add training process.
+add support for GPU
-various classification method such as SVM,ANN_MLP. documentation for details.
+add various classification method such as SVM,ANN_MLP. add documentation for details.

 ### Documentation:
 A guide book of cppconvnet: